 Most of the time, physical readability concerns are easy to fix.
 Just make your six-point font larger, increase the contrast of text by using different background colors, or consult accessibility and design guidelines to understand how to support folks who are color-blind or using screen readers (2).

 Conceptual readability is far more abstract and difficult to master than physical readability.
 You don’t improve conceptual readability by making your font bigger—you improve it by making more sense.

 Consider the differences between Dr. Seuss’s Green Eggs and Ham, a rhyming magnum opus on the edibleness of discolored breakfast staples, and the United States Constitution.
 It’s much easier to read Seuss—largely because he’s specifically trying to be easy and fun to read.
 The founders of the United States, on the other hand, had the loftier ambition of capturing the complexities of governing a nation (and sounding really smart).

 Improving conceptual readability is all about what you’re trying to communicate in the first place, who you’re communicating with, and how well your finished work delivers that message.
 If you don’t have answers for those three questions, you probably have some conceptual work to do.

 In the age of the infinite scroll, every reader has tired eyes.
 If they choose to read your writing, you need to validate that attentional sacrifice by providing a readable message.
 If you don’t, there’s plenty of other writers who will.

-Keep an eye out for the next three posts in this series on readability, where we’ll continue to expand on how you can improve and assess the readability of your writing.
+Check out part two in this series on readability where we’ll continue to expand on how you can improve and assess the readability of your writing.